 22. Removal of goods.

 (a) No purchase shall be claimed or removed until the sale has been concluded, unless permission is given.
-All lots shall be paid for and removed at the buyer’s risk and expense by the end of the sale day, failing which the Auctioneer shall not be responsible if the same are lost, stolen, damaged or destroyed, and all lots not so removed shall remain at the risk of the buyer and subject to a warehousing charge.
-If they are not paid for and removed within five days of the sale the Auctioneer may re-sell or rescind them by auction or privately without notice to the buyer.
+All lots shall be paid for and removed at the buyer’s risk and expense, the timing of which to be agreed with the auctioneer, failing which the Auctioneer shall not be responsible if the same are lost, stolen, damaged or destroyed, and all lots not so removed shall remain at the risk of the buyer and subject to a warehousing charge.
+If they are not paid for and removed within the agreed period then the Auctioneer may re-sell or rescind them by auction or privately without notice to the buyer.
 Any liability which there may be on the part of the Auctioneer in respect of any loss shall be restricted to a maximum of the price paid by the buyer of the lot.

 (b) In the event of any failure of the buyer to comply with any of these conditions the damages recoverable by the seller or the Auctioneers from the defaulters shall include any loss arising on the resale of the lots together with the charges and expenses in respect of both sales and together with interest at 2% above The Bank Base Rate upon the price of any lot which has not been paid for, and any money deposited in part payment shall be held by the Auctioneers on account of the liability of the defaulters to them or to the seller.
-The Auctioneers are unable to accept payment from successful bidders other than in cash, credit/debit card or by the bidder’s own cheque.
-Cheques drawn by third parties, whether in the Auctioneer’s favour or requiring endorsement cannot be accepted.
+The Auctioneers are unable to accept payment from successful bidders other than bank trasnfer or debit card.

 24. Commission to Bid.
 Richard Edmonds Auctions will execute bids on behalf of all intending buyers unable to attend the sale at no charge.
 Richard Edmonds Auctions undertake to purchase lots as cheaply as allowed by other bids and reserves.
 Bids must be submitted in writing and whilst every care is taken in carrying out instructions Richard Edmonds Auctions cannot be held responsible for errors and omissions made in carrying out such bids.
 Commission bids will not be accepted by persons who have not inspected lots and are subject to all conditions.